BruceSteers/GForm/Readme.md

-message="Message text" , pops open a message window stop or start , pauses the gui sending your script messages while you alter objects.
+message="Message text" , pops open a message window stop or start , pauses the gui sending your script messages while you alter objects. hold or unhold , stops/starts gui processing internal events like button presses. check , makes GUI reply 'check' , use this to check if there are any messages backlogged in the pipe.
+Ie , send the command 'check' to the gui then read the reply, it should just be 'check' messaged back, if not then there was a command waiting, so proccess the command and read the pipe line again until it reads 'check'

 quit or close , closes the GUI
 </pre>

-Provided is a demo bash script.
+Provided is a few demo bash scripts.

-The GForm.gambas program is run from within the script with a few args to make a GUI.
+The GForm.gambas program is run from within the scripts with a few args to make a GUI.
 The pipe=/tmp/fifo1 argument makes the app create a pipe that the script then opens and waits for messages from the GUI.
 Messages come in the form of name|text or name|text|value depending on the calling object

+There are 3 pipe mode examples.
+Simple, Medium and advanced.
+The simple example greates a GUI and simply listens for events, making the script react in various ways.
+The medium example is more complex in that as well as a pipe being read by the script monitoring messages from the GUI the script is also sending messages back to the GUI to alter objects.

+The advanced script is a fully working application that will manage a pkexec policy rule file.
+It lists the rules, lets you modify/add or delete rules and then save the changes.
+This is not a 'Gambas' application it is a shell script using a gambas application GForm to create it's GUI.

+There is a simple example showing how to use GForm as a simple button choice requester.
+The advantages with GForm over Zenity being able to use multiple rows of buttons.

 A Snapshot.png image is in the folder. the arguments for this were... tbutton="B1|Hello|on" input="Inp3|some text" box tbutton="B2|Goodbye" button="B3|oooh" unbox button="b4|well then" box label="This box" input="I3|more txt" label="another label" input="I4|will 2 be ok" unbox box checkbox="cb1|Check box this|on" combobox="cmb1|l1,list 2,the third|2" unbox button="BQ|Quit|close" pipe=/tmp/fifo1

-Like i said, lots to add to this.
-Vertical layout features/objects are missing because i've not written the routines yet to work out the apps height. currently it's working things out simply. also plan to make it useable like zenity where it doesn't create the pipe and just gives all the data when closed.

 Included is the gambas basic source code
-This is currently beta , some features do not work and you may find some bugs.
+This is currently beta , some features might not work and you may find some bugs.

 SEE THE EXAMPLE SCRIPTS FOR INFO ON HOW TO MAKE YOUR OWN SHELL GUI APP.